julian-bruyers/gologo/README.md

 ## About GoLogo

 GoLogo is a plugin for the JetBrains IDE [GoLand](https://www.jetbrains.com/de-de/go/).
-This plugin replaces the beloved GoLang gopher icon in the file explorer and editor which is the standard with the JetBrains [Go plugin](https://plugins.jetbrains.com/plugin/9568-go) to the GoLang icon.
+This plugin replaces the beloved GoLang gopher icon in the file explorer and editor tabs (which is the default with the JetBrains [Go plugin](https://plugins.jetbrains.com/plugin/9568-go)) with the official GoLang logo icon.

 ## How to build